In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 How Kinsta is different

-Kinsta is a web hosting provider that offers managed WordPress and WooCommerce hosting.
-It caters mainly to enterprise businesses and agencies.
-Some notable brands hosted on Kinsta include FreshBooks, Flippa, and Buffer.
+Kinsta is a cloud web hosting provider that offers premium managed WordPress, WooCommerce, applications, databases and free static site hosting.
+It caters to small businesses as well as enterprise businesses and agencies.
+Some notable brands hosted on Kinsta include TripAdvisor, Hootsuite, and Calm.

 If you’re looking to set up an online store, you can choose to pre-install WordPress and WooCommerce on your domain.
-This makes it easy to get your online store up and running as quickly as possible.
+This makes it easy to get your online store up and running quickly.
 All you have to do is install a WooCommerce-optimized theme (like Shoptimizer), add your products, and start selling.

-Kinsta is powered by the Google Cloud Platform which means you can choose from 28 data centers located around the world.
-The web hosting provider’s servers utilize lightning-fast persistent SSD storage with built-in redundancy.
+Kinsta is powered by the Google Cloud Platform’s Premium Tier network, so you can choose from 37 data centers worldwide.
+The web hosting provider’s servers utilize lightning-fast persistent SSD storage for the powerful C2 and C3D virtual machines with built-in redundancy.

 Here are some of the main features that make Kinsta’s WooCommerce hosting solution unique: